restorecommerce/identity-srv/README.md

 [depend]: https://img.shields.io/david/restorecommerce/identity-srv.svg?style=flat-square
 [cover]: http://img.shields.io/coveralls/restorecommerce/identity-srv/master.svg?style=flat-square

-This microservice handles the user and person resources.
+This microservice handles the user resource.
 It provides a [gRPC](https://grpc.io/docs) interface for handling CRUD operations and user-specific functionalities.
 This service directly communicates with an ArangoDB instance and asynchronously with [Apache Kafka](https://kafka.apache.org/), using an event-driven approach with message structures defined with [Protocol Buffers](https://developers.google.com/protocol-buffers/) (see [kafka-client](https://github.com/restorecommerce/kafka-client) for more information).